 Outlets aren’t just for items that didn’t sell at the retail store.
-Some offer seconds or B-grade goods, and many stores stock items that are only made for outlets, sometimes with noticeable differences in quality from what you’d find at the mall.
+Some offer seconds or B-grade goods, and many retailers stock items that are made just for their outlets, sometimes with noticeable differences in quality from what you’d find at the mall.

 It’s possible the outlet version of an item is cheaply made and won’t last as long as what you’d buy from the regular store, so factor in quality as well as price.
 On the other hand, some differences might be insignificant, and the savings might outweigh them.

 2. Compare prices beforehand